sam210723/goesrecv-monitor/README.md

-# goesrecv-monitor
+# goesrecv monitor
-Status monitor for goesrecv xRIT demodulator and decoder
+Status monitor for goesrecv xRIT demodulator and decoder.